Managing Cancer as a Chronic Illness

-To qualify as either type of remission, the reduction in the size of the tumor must last for at least one month.
-There’s no way to tell how long a remission will last, so neither type of remission means the cancer definitely has been cured.
+To qualify as either type of remission, the absence of tumor or reduction in the size of the tumor must last for at least one month.
+There’s no way to tell how long a remission will last, so remission does not mean the cancer definitely has been cured.

 Cancers that aren’t changing may be called stable disease.
 When cancer grows, spreads, or gets worse it’s called cancer progression.
 When cancer comes out of remission it’s said to have progressed.
 In the case of chronic cancers, recurrence and progression can mean much the same thing.

 Progression may be a sign that you need to start treatment again to get the cancer back into remission.
-If the cancer progresses during or soon after treatment, it may mean that the cancer has become resistant to the treatment you received.
-A different treatment may be needed.
+If the cancer progresses during or soon after treatment, it may mean that a different treatment may be needed.